 Netflix: 37 of the absolute best movies to watch

-From Western The Power of the Dog to South Korean time travel thriller The Call, these are the movies to commit an evening to.
+From Sandra Bullock's The Unforgivable to South Korean time travel thriller The Call, these are the movies to commit an evening to.

 More in www.cnet.com